 General Information and Hours

 The Libraries, as the rest of the university, has adjusted to operate safely during the COVID-19 pandemic.

 Expanded Online Resources & Virtual Services

 The Libraries continues to support the Mason community through expanded electronic resources and virtual services, including virtual workshops, instruction sessions, research consultations, and additional hours for our virtual reference service.

 Access: Access to any library location is limited to Mason students, faculty, and staff.
-Signage is posted to indicate the university's Safe Return to Campus guidelines - such as physical distancing, wearing face coverings (University Policy Number 1415), and other protocols - and those who do not adhere to the university's policies and guidelines may be asked to leave and may be subject to disciplinary action.
+Signage is posted to indicate the university's Safe Return to Campus guidelines, those who do not adhere to the university's policies and guidelines may be asked to leave and may be subject to disciplinary action.
+Effective June 2, 2021: face coverings and distancing requirements have been lifted for those who are fully vaccinated; those who are unvaccinated should continue to adhere to requirements; see President's message.

 Closed Stacks: Circulation requests should be made via your Library Account, and the stacks are closed for browsing.
 If you encounter difficulty placing your request, please email firstname.lastname@example.org.
 Requests for access to some collections (such as in our Special Collections Research Center) will be by appointment-only.

 Study Spaces and Computers: To promote physical distancing and follow university guidelines, some tables, carrels, workstations, and chairs have been removed or marked out-of-use in each library.
 The number of people allowed in each library building is also limited to allow for appropriate distancing.
 Some spaces and areas may also be closed.
 For example, group study rooms are closed.
 Individual study rooms are available for reservation.

 Furniture: The furniture in each library location has been moved (or removed in some cases) and spaced to allow for appropriate distancing.
 Please help us all stay safe by not moving or rearranging the furniture.